The future of the $13B food delivery industry rests on a better shelf

 The solution, however, could be simpler than we’d think.
 It may just be shelves–albeit very high-tech ones that Eatsa dubs “Spots.”

 So far, the same problem affects small and large restaurants alike.
 The core challenge is that restaurants are all designed and operated so differently.
 As a result, Grubhub and Uber Eats both consult with their restaurants one-on-one, offering best practices and advice to incorporate pickups into each unique space.
 McDonald’s, following its delivery deal with Uber Eats, has to figure out a unique spot for courier food pickups in every single location (14,000+ in the U.S.!), because there’s isn’t just a single footprint for every McDonald’s location.
-The company tells Fast Company there’s “no system-wide approach” to food pickup, though couriers are free to use the drive-throughs if they’re willing to wait.
+The company tells Fast Company there’s “no system-wide approach” to food pickup, though couriers are free to use the drive-throughs if they prefer.
 Such ad hoc improvisation is typical across the industry.

 In June of last year, Chipotle began testing a new pickup model, for both customers who ordered ahead online and couriers, too.
 While you used to have to go up to the counter to pick up a remote order, Chipotle installed a plain, wooden shelving unit, placed near the front door of one NYC location, as a test.
 Food is bagged up, labeled by name, and placed on the shelf.
 To grab your order, all you have to do is walk in and, well, grab it.